Marian Anderson: Rosenwald Fund

-During her fall 1929 concert schedule, Anderson sang at Orchestra Hall in Chicago.
-The performance was greeted with measured praise.
+During her fall 1929 concert schedule, Anderson sang at Orchestra Hall in Chicago, for which she received measured praise.
 Critic Herman Devries from the Chicago Evening American wrote, "[Anderson] reached near perfection in every requirement of vocal art—the tone was of superb timbre, the phrasing of utmost refinement, the style pure, discreet, musicianly.
 But after this there was a letdown, and we took away the impression of a talent still unripe, but certainly a talent of potential growth."
 In the audience were two representatives from Julius Rosenwald's philanthropic organization, the Rosenwald Fund.
 The organization's representatives, Ray Field and George Arthur, encouraged Anderson to apply for a Rosenwald Fellowship, from which she received $1500 to study in Berlin.

 European tours

-Anderson went to Europe, where she spent a number of months studying with Sara Charles-Cahier, before launching a highly successful European singing tour.
+Anderson went to Europe, where she spent a number of months studying with Sara Charles-Cahier and Geni Sadero before launching a highly successful European singing tour.
 In the summer of 1930, she went to Scandinavia, where she met the Finnish pianist Kosti Vehanen, who became her regular accompanist and her vocal coach for many years.
 She also met Jean Sibelius through Vehanen after he had heard her in a concert in Helsinki.
-Moved by her performance, Sibelius invited them to his home and asked his wife to bring champagne in place of the traditional coffee.
+Moved by her performance, Sibelius invited them to his home and asked his wife to serve champagne in place of the traditional coffee.
 Sibelius complimented Anderson on her performance; he felt that she had been able to penetrate the Nordic soul.
 The two struck up an immediate friendship, which further blossomed into a professional partnership, and for many years Sibelius altered and composed songs for Anderson.
 He created a new arrangement of the song "Solitude" and dedicated it to Anderson in 1939.
 Originally The Jewish Girl's Song from his 1906 incidental music to Belshazzar's Feast, it later became the "Solitude" section of the orchestral suite derived from the incidental music.

 In 1933, Anderson made her European debut in a concert at Wigmore Hall in London, where she was received enthusiastically.
 In the first years of the 1930s, she toured Europe, where she did not encounter the prejudices she had experienced in America.
 Anderson, accompanied by Vehanen, continued to tour throughout Europe during the mid-1930s.
 Before going back to Scandinavia, where fans had "Marian fever", she performed in Russia and the major cities of Eastern Europe.
-She quickly became a favorite of many conductors and composers of major European orchestras.
+She became a favorite of many conductors and composers of major European orchestras quickly.
 During a 1935 tour in Salzburg, the conductor Arturo Toscanini told her she had a voice "heard once in a hundred years."